 Abraham Riesman, Vulture

-The early 1970s saw the birth of the modern comic book shop.
-Its rise was due in large part to a dynamic entrepreneur, Phil Seuling.
-His direct market model allowed shops to get comics straight from the publishers, bypassing middlemen.
-Stores could better customize their offerings and independent publishers could now access national distribution.
-In this way, shops opened up a space for quirky ideas to gain an audience and helped transform small-press series, from Teenage Mutant Ninja Turtles to Bone, into media giants.
+The modern comic book shop was born in the early 1970s.
+Its rise was due in large part to Phil Seuling, the entrepreneur whose direct market model allowed shops to get comics straight from the publishers.
+Stores could then better customize their offerings and independent publishers could access national distribution.
+Shops opened up a space for quirky ideas to gain an audience and helped transform small-press series, from Teenage Mutant Ninja Turtles to Bone, into media giants.

 Save 20% ($21.56)